CartoDB/mobile-sdk/doc/sdk_with_carto.md

 - For point-geometry time-series visualizations, use the _Animated_ aggregation to define Torque maps.
 This provides animated rendering, and the Mobile SDK has a special layer `TorqueTileLayer` to define this.
 From an API standpoint, Torque uses the SQL API and CartoCSS styling, but Torque contains an additional [time control method](/docs/carto-engine/torque-js/)

-## Publish a Mobile Map
+## Offline maps from CARTO

+CARTO SDK has several ways to use map data ofline, but the suggested method is via CARTO platform:

+1. Upload your data to CARTO platform, create new Map and map styling CartoCSS in BUILDER
+2. Use our [Mobile Tile Packager](https://github.com/CartoDB/mobile-tile-packager) tool to create offline map data package
+3. Load the package file to the mobile device - you can have your app to download it from your server, or add it as bundled asset to your app
+4. Finally add the map to MapView as a VectorTileLayer from MBTilesTileDataSource and CartoCSS.

+With this method you get both optimized vector tiles and suitable CartoCSS styling for your map.

+For details see [Readme file](https://github.com/CartoDB/mobile-tile-packager/blob/master/README.md) of the Mobile Tile Packager.

-## SDK and CARTO APIs
+## Online maps from CARTO

-If you are using CARTO, you can define mobile map using web interface (BUILDER) and show it on the mobile with various methods. .
+If you have your map data in CARTO database, you can show it on the mobile with various methods. .

 1) Integrate with the [Maps API](/docs/carto-engine/maps-api/) for Anonymous or Named maps